xarzoa/music-downloader/README.md

 - there maybe too many bugs. i just made this within 3hours :l
 - pull requests are welcomed.
 - enjoy :d
-- forgot to add license, but stealing never make you programmer *biiiitch*
+- forgot to add license, but stealing never makes you programmer *biiiitch*